Gopika-Krishnan/billstore/README.md

 **Home Page**

 For the home page, we have an accordion-like menu of options.
 We wanted to test around with different types of layout and this looked like a really cool option.
-The menu options, when clicked on, will expand to reveal more information.
+The menu options, when clicked on, will expand to reveal more information, and this is mainly done through transfition feature.

 For the financial statements, film, and gallery, we used modal windows.
 So, when clicking on the button, you won’t be redirected to a new page, but rather new content will show up on the present page itself and there’s an option to close the window to reveal the original home page.
 We used Jquery for this where the display was toggled between ‘block’ and ‘hidden’ according to the buttons pressed by the user.